Red Velvet Sheet Cake

 This easy red velvet cake recipe comes together in just a few steps.
 Just be sure to allow time for the cake to cool before you frost it.

 - Make the cake batter.
 Whisk together the dry ingredients.
-Beat the sugar and butter until light and fluffy, then slowly add the vegetable oil, eggs, vanilla, and vinegar.
-Add the food coloring.
-Alternate adding the flour mixture and milk, scraping down the sides of the bowl after each addition.
+Beat the sugar and butter until light and fluffy, then slowly add the vegetable oil, eggs, and vanilla.
+Add the food coloring, followed by the baking powder and vinegar.
+Finish by alternately adding the flour mixture and buttermilk.

 - Bake.
 Transfer the batter to a large rimmed pan.
-Bake for 30 to 35 minutes.
+Bake for about 20 minutes.
 Allow to cool completely.

 - Make the frosting.
-Beat the cream cheese and butter until well combined, then slowly add the powdered sugar and vanilla.
+Beat the butter and cream cheese until well combined, then slowly add the powdered sugar and vanilla.
 Beat until light and fluffy and irresistible!

 - Decorate the cake.
 Spread the frosting over the cake and garnish with fresh berries.
 Enjoy!